marcotoronto/rdm-test/content/05-3_Admin_Deposit.md

 <p style="margin-top:15px"></p>

-Here you can refine who has access to your dataverse collection, and what actions they can perform.
+Here you can refine who has access to your Dataverse collection, and what actions they can perform.

 The Permissions page has the following tabs:

-- <b>Permissions</b>: Clicking `Edit Access` allows you to decide who can create new sub-dataverse collections and datasets.
+- <b>Permissions</b>: Clicking `Edit Access` allows you to decide who can create new sub-Dataverse collections and datasets.
 You can also set the Role that is automatically assigned to those depositing datasets, which determines their editing permissions (recommended role: Contributor).

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/borealis-edit-access.png" width="550"/> </p>